andrewtdiz/locked-in-devs/VERIFIER.md

 Please go through each item in the checklist below.
 Mark the checkbox for each item that is correctly implemented and functional.
 Provide details for any items that fail verification.

+NOTE: You will not be able to execute any code.
+DO NOT execute code, just verify the specification.

 ---

 ### 1. Embed Display